 - Power BI Billing Dashboard – Monthly online reporting tool

-Some of the lessons learned from this project included the fact that many customers are interested in going paperless and appreciate proactive communication related to this topic, and the importance of strong communication and alignment between different departments and divisions.
+Some of the lessons learned from this project included the fact that many customers are interested in going paperless and appreciate proactive communication related to this topic and the importance of strong communication and alignment between different departments and divisions.

 iPollingTM Results Review

 A poll was developed in conjunction with this PeercastTM using the iPollingTM technology.
 The first of two questions looked at the standardization level of customer billing practices across the company.
 The single country design was the most popular, with 33% of the companies utilizing that approach.
-This was followed closely by the global design at 25%, followed by multi-regional and multi-country both at 17%, and single region at 8%.
+This was followed closely by the global design at 25%, followed by multi-regional and multi-country both at 17%, and the single region at 8%.

 The second poll question then addressed which geographic area has typically been the most challenging to standardize billing practices, with Europe clearly being the most challenging, with both Eastern and Western Europe each receiving 33% of the responses.
 This was followed by Latin America, which includes Mexico, Central America, and South America, also with a third of the responses.
 Interestingly, the Americas and Asia-Pacific were not selected by any company as being the most challenging in this area.